Seraff/taxus/docs/fasta_files.rst

 After opening a tree file it's possible to import a fasta file the tree built from.

 ..
-Attention:: The fasta file should have the same number of sequences as the number of taxa in the tree.
-Tree taxa names and fasta file headers should be the same.
+Attention:: The fasta file must have the same number of sequences as the number of taxa in the tree.
+Tree taxa names and fasta file headers also must be the same.

 Opening and Saving Fasta Files
 ------------------------------